 Bright Future has set up a youth advisory council to engage their alumni and other youth in the community.
 Additionally, some of their program participants have been hired as full-time staff and an increasing number of new staff are from the communities that Bright Future works in – this helps them understand the community challenges first hand and accordingly customize program offering.

-EMpower’s 4th grant to Bright Future will enable 140 girls and 60 boys to get employability skills training and placement support.
-Bright Future works in resource-poor communities and youth enrolled in this program are first-time job seekers in the formal labor market with limited access to education and vocational support.
-Through career guidance, life skill development, mentorship and placement opportunities this program is enabling young women to enter the formal workforce.
+EMpower’s 6th grant to Bright Future will enable 84 young women and 36 young men to get employability skills training and placement support.
+Bright Future works in resource-poor communities and youth enrolled in this program are first time job seekers in the formal labor market with limited access to education and vocational support.
+Through career guidance, life skill development, mentorship and placement opportunities this program has been supporting youth – especially young women from resource poor communities in Mumbai to enter the formal workforce.

 Primary Location: Mumbai

 Stay up-to-date on the latest EMpower news, highlights from our grantee partners, upcoming events, and more.